-If you’re thinking of installing or replacing fencing, our guide tells you everything you need to know to get you started.
+If you’re thinking of installing or replacing fence panels, our guide tells you everything you need to know to get you started.

 Some of you might be looking for a fence for use purely as a decorative feature, others might intend their fence to perform an important role in making their home and garden secure and private.